 Training Our Fears to Hunt Us

-There’s an old survival instinct in all of us…ancient and automatic…that screams, “Run!” whenever we’re afraid.
+There’s an old survival instinct in all of us…ancient and automatic…that screams, “RUN” whenever we’re afraid.

 Run from fear.
 Run from responsibility.
-Run from the conversation, the truth, the work, the grief, the courage it takes to stand still and face what whatever comes next.
+Run from the conversation, the truth, the work, the grief, the courage it takes to stand still and face whatever comes next.

 But nature…real life…tells a different story.

 In the wild, there are moments when turning your back is the most dangerous move you can make.
 Mountain lions don’t always attack what stands its ground.
 Bears don’t always pursue what remains calm, present, and aware.
 But when something bolts…panicked, frantic, it flips a switch in nature.
 Instinct awakens.
-Th chase begins.
+The chase begins.

 The fears we avoid don’t dissolve.
 They sharpen.